-What to expect in Tek
+What to Expect in Tek

-Though nearly all private vehicles must turn around at mile 15, Savage River, Tek campers are an exception to that rule.
-If you wish, you may drive your vehicle / RV to Tek.
-The trade-off is that you must make, at minimum, a three-night stay, and your vehicle must stay in your campsite for the duration of your stay.
+If you drive your car to Tek, the trade-off for being able to drive farther into the park than most visitors is that you must make, at minimum, a three-night stay, and your vehicle must stay in your campsite for the duration of your stay.
 Your vehicle can only leave your campsite when you are ready to travel back to the park entrance.

 If you are tent camping, you may wish to use the camper bus to access the campground.
 If you arrive in Tek via bus, rather than your own vehicle, there is no minimum number of nights you must stay.